OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-3.x.md

 **Want to use SemVer 2 for packages or releases?** You will need to upgrade OctoPack and/or octo.exe to 3.4 or newer.

-## Upgrading to Octopus 3.5 or greater {#UpgradingfromOctopus3.x-UpgradingtoOctopus3.5orgreater}
+## Upgrading to Octopus 3.5 or Greater {#UpgradingfromOctopus3.x-UpgradingtoOctopus3.5orgreater}

 Some server configuration values are moved from the config file into the database in 3.5+.

 If you are upgrading to a 3.5+ version please backup your server config file prior to upgrading.
 If you need to downgrade then replace the config with the original file after the downgrade and restart Octopus Deploy Server.

-## How to downgrade to a previously installed instance of Octopus Server {#Howtodowngradetoapreviousinstalledinstanceofoctopusserver}
+## How to Downgrade to a Previously Installed Instance of Octopus Server {#Howtodowngradetoapreviousinstalledinstanceofoctopusserver}

 If for any reason you need to downgrade to a previous version of Octopus Server, follow the steps below: